-The State of Alabama will receive an EPA Capitalization Grant of \$23,308,000 from EPA that will be used to provide low interest financial assistance for the CWSRF program.
-For the first two years of BIL (FY2022 and FY2023), Alabama is required to match 10% of the Capitalization Grant funds.
-The 10% State matching fund requirement for the capitalization grant is \$2,330,800 and will be fulfilled by utilizing state funds appropriated by the State Legislature.
-The capitalization grant funds for the Clean Water State Revolving Fund Bipartisan Infrastructure Law (CWSRF BIL) and the 10% State matching funds will be distributed as outlined by this plan.
+The State of Alabama will receive an EPA Capitalization Grant of \$25,429,000 from EPA that will be used to provide low interest financial assistance for the CWSRF program.
+For the first two years of BIL (FY2022 and FY2023), Alabama was required to match 10% of the Capitalization Grant funds.
+For all future years, including 2024, the matching requirement is 20%.
+The 20% State matching fund requirement for the capitalization grant is \$5,085,800 and will be fulfilled by utilizing state funds appropriated by the State Legislature.
+The capitalization grant funds for the Clean Water State Revolving Fund Bipartisan Infrastructure Law (CWSRF BIL) and the 20% State matching funds will be distributed as outlined by this plan.

-In accordance with the Clean Water Act (CWA) Amendments of 1987, the Department proposes the following plan for the intended use of the CWSRF BIL funds for FY 2023 as required by Section 606(c) of the CWA.
+In accordance with the Clean Water Act (CWA) Amendments of 1987, the Department proposes the following plan for the intended use of the CWSRF BIL funds for FY 2024 as required by Section 606(c) of the CWA.

-ADEM has set its short and long term goals of this IUP to align with EPA's strategic goals and objectives FY 2022-2026 EPA Strategic Plan.
+ADEM has set its short- and long-term goals of this IUP to align with EPA's strategic goals and objectives FY 2022-2026 EPA Strategic Plan, specifically Goal #5, to ensure clean and safe water for all communities and Objective 5.2 to protect and restore waterbodies and watersheds.
 The Office of Water has identified specific measures that address the strategic goals and objectives outlined by EPA in its strategic plan.
 A basis for each goal in this program IUP has been identified.
 These references ensure that all of the specific commitments made by the State are properly correlated to the strategic goals and objectives of the Agency.